-Prerequisite: Real Estate 1.
+Prerequisite: Real Estate 1 with a grade of "C" or better.

 This course covers the elements of day-to-day real estate sales and brokerage practices, emphasizing the selling process and the handling of a real estate transaction from listing to closing escrow.
 It offers guidelines in areas such as: listing agreements and purchase agreements, pricing property, qualifying the purchaser;, agency relationships, financing and other topics.
 Applies towards the mandatory educational requirements for obtaining the California Real Estate Salesperson or Broker License.